BayAreaMetro/baus_docs2/docs/pba40/scenarios_def_pba40.md

 * residential parking minimums decreased in PDAs that have high levels of transit access along El Camino Real and East Bay Corridors
 * SB743 as in scen0
 * OBAG as in scen1
 * inclusionary housing policy in jurisdictions with at least one PDA that taxes new housing construction to subsidize affordable housing construction within that jurisdiction.
-Within each jurisdiction that has one or more PDAs, 10% of the construction cost for market-rate housing built between 2010 and 2040 is assessed as a fee against the new construction and put into an account that is available to subsidize the construction of low-income housing units within any PDA in that jurisdiction.
-(This is a fee so ideally it would slow construction by making it less profitable.)
-* vmt_fee_com assesses fees on office and retail construction in zones where employees have high average commute lengths.
-Zones are classified according to the variable nonres_cat in [vmt_fee_zonecats.csv](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/vmt_fee_zonecats.csv).
 * builds projects where scen2=1 in [Development Projects](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/development_projects.csv).
 These are 1) projects built between 2010 and 2015, and 2) large institutional projects started by 2015
 * scenario 2 network/policies